PoneBiometrics/fido2ble-to-uhid/README.md

 # fido2ble-to-uhid
 Bridging FIDO2 BLE devices to the HID bus via /dev/uhid so they can be used in browsers

+## Installation

+The easiest way to install is by using the `.deb` from the [releases](https://github.com/PoneBiometrics/fido2ble-to-uhid/releases) page.
+This can the be installed through `apt install`.
+This will then add the release page to the repositores and it can then be updated through `apt update && apt upgrade`

+The second option would be to running it manually from the reposistory as instructed below.

 ## Dependencies on debian-based systems